cyral-quickstart/quickstart-sidecar-linux/README.md

 ---

-## Prerequisites:
+## Prerequisites

 When you ran the sidecar Generate function in the Cyral control plane UI, it provided a set of export commands to set parameters needed by this script.
 If you have not set these parameters in your environment, set them now:

     CYRAL_CONTROL_PLANE: This is the host where your Cyral control plane runs.